-h = height of pyramid $a = \frac{1}{2}(\text{length of base}) - \text{so } 2a = \text{length of base}$ s = slant height = the height of a triangular face
+h = height of any pyramid $a = \frac{1}{2}$ (length of that pyramid's base)

+- 2a = length of pyramid's base - s = slant height = the height of that pyramid's triangular face

+The following questions relate to any pyramid built according to the statement attributed to Herodotus, so, h, a, and s are all unknown lengths and should remain as variables.
+DO NOT use the specific measurements for the Great Pyramid of Giza.

-- (a) Find the area of a square whose sides all have length h (the height of the pyramid). - (b) Find the area of one of the triangular faces of the Pyramid.
-Remember: Area of a triangle= $\frac{1}{2}(base) \times (height)$. - (c) Rewrite the statement attributed to Herodotus, using the expressions for area you found in parts ?? and ??. - (d) By looking at the above diagram of the pyramid, find another equation that connects h, s, and a.
-Hint: Look for a different triangle! - (e) Combine these two equations in a logical way to find a relationship between a and s.
+(a) Find the area of a square whose sides all have length h (the height of the pyramid).

+(b) Find and simplify the area of one of the triangular faces of the Pyramid.
+Remember: Area of a triangle= $\frac{1}{2}(base) \times (height)$.

+(c) Translate the statement attributed to Herodotus into a mathematical equation involving a, s, and h using the expressions for area you found in parts 1a and 1b.

+(d) By looking at the above diagram of a pyramid, find another equation that connects h, s, and a.

+Hint: Look for a different triangle!

+(e) Combine these two equations in a logical way to find a relationship between a and s.
 Solve for s/a.
-(You should get that $s/a = \varphi$!)
+(You should get that $s/a = \varphi$!
+Depending on how you approach it, it may be helpful to remember that φ is the only positive real number \Box for which $\Box^2 - \Box - 1 = 0$, and it is also therefore the only positive real number \Box for which $\Box = 1 + \frac{1}{\Box}$.)

 - 2. You have also read in Section 2.2.3 that if the Egyptians used rollers to measure the length of the base of the pyramid, and ropes to measure the height of the pyramid, then π would have been sure to appear in the Great Pyramid.
 I again left the details to this exercise. - (a) Suppose you build a model of a pyramid as follows: take a wheel of diameter d and lay out a square base whose sides are each one revolution of the wheel long.
 Then make the pyramid height equal in length to two diameters of the wheel. - i.
 How long is the base of your model?
 (Your answer will be in terms of d.)
-Remember: Circumference of a circle $2\pi \times radius = \pi \times diameter$. - ii.
+Remember: Circumference of a circle = $2\pi \times radius = \pi \times diameter$.

+ii.
 How tall is your model?
-(Again, your answer will be in terms of d.) - iii.
-Find the ratio of the height of your model to the length of the base of your model. - iv.
+(Again, your answer will be in terms of d.)

+iii.
+Find the ratio of the height of your model to the length of the base of your model.

+iv.
 Find the ratio of the height of the Great Pyramid to the length of the side of the base of the Great Pyramid.